Association of Anaesthetists of Great Britain and Ireland: Trainees

 The Association of Anaesthetists Trainee Committee (formerly known as GAT - Group of Anaesthetists in Training), is a section of the association which represents the interests of trainee anaesthetists across the UK and Ireland.
 Trainee members account for around one third of the total membership of the association.
 The Trainee Committee members are elected and has members sitting on the Board of Directors of the Association and representation on many other committees including the Intensive Care Society Trainee Committee and the British Medical Association Junior Doctors Committee.

 SAS

-Staff grade, associate specialist and specialty doctors (SAS) are important members of any department, especially in Anaesthesia, and make an enormous contribution to service work.
+Specialists, Associate Specialists and Specialty (SAS) doctors are important members of any department, especially in Anaesthesia, and make an enormous contribution to the specialty.
 Doctors enter the SAS grade for many different reasons.
-Some enter from different training systems as the SAS route provides a means for secure employment; some have child care or family responsibilities and others do not wish to take on the role of consultant with the attendant responsibilities and duties.
+Some enter from different training systems as the SAS route provides a means for secure employment and an alternative pathway for a medical career.
 The Association has grants and prizes designed especially for SAS doctors such as the SAS Audit, Research Prize and the SAS travel grant.